shodutta92/SimuTix/README.md

 ## Debugging
 - If the server is throwing a Key Value Error, you likely have a mismatch between a parameter in your settings.json and the Variables in your sigma model.
 Go back to sigma and make sure all parameters are defined.
-- If you are getting a JSON Decode error, you likely have incorrect formatting in your `settings.json` file.
-Compare it to the default included file and look for errors, like missing commas.
-You can also copy and paste the file into a [JSON validator](http://jsonlint.com/) which will help you find errors.